 - Better scalability and availability

 - Greater automation

 Is DevOps for me?

-You can answer the question yourself with the following questions: Do you want to deliver changes quickly if you are a developer?
-Well, there you can know about one thing.
-We also answer you: yes, developers always want to deliver improvements as quickly as possible.
-If you are from the operations part, obtaining reliability and stability is also one, or should be one of your priorities.
+Do you want to deliver changes quickly if you are a developer?
+Yes, developers always want to deliver improvements as quickly as possible.
+If you are from the operations team, obtaining reliability and stability is also one, or should be one of your priorities.

 This is how we again agree with Happiest Minds, and it is for a simple reason: he considers this to be a wall of confusion between development and operations.
 One that exists not only in the mindset of the two teams but also with the tools they use.
-For example, development teams use some tools and operation uses others to do the same.
+For example, development teams use one set of tools and operation uses others to do the same.

 In this way, DevOps is the right methodology to break the barrier between development and operations teams, unifying operations first for better and faster results.
-So if you want to get a collaborative job, we consider yes, if it is for you.
+So, if you want to get a collaborative job, we consider yes, it is for you.

 TechSur and DevOps

 - TechSur helps improve business outcomes with DevOps – Operations teams deliver automated infrastructure with less engineering burden, and engineers can get their jobs done in predictable and reliable environments with less friction.